Skip to Main Content

 Program Summary

 This certificate is available to students who are not enrolled in a degree program at the Divinity School.
-Students enrolled in the MDiv (residential or hybrid), MTS, MA, or ThM degree programs may pursue a certificate in theology, medicine, and culture instead.
+Students enrolled in the MDiv (residential or hybrid), MTS, MA, or ThM degree programs may alternatively pursue the Certificate in Theology, Medicine, and Culture.

-The certificate in theology and health care prepares Duke Divinity School students for robust theological and practical engagement with contemporary practices in medicine and health care.
-The certificate in theology and health care will be of special interest to those with vocations in health care (e.g., trainees or practitioners of medicine, nursing, and other health care professions) who seek theological formation and further confidence engaging questions of suffering, illness, and the place of health care in a faithful life.
+The Certificate in Theology and Health Care prepares students for robust theological and practical engagement with contemporary practices in medicine and health care.
+The certificate will be of special interest to those with vocations in health care (e.g., trainees or practitioners of medicine, nursing, and other health care professions) who seek theological formation and further confidence engaging questions of suffering, illness, and the place of health care in a faithful life.
+There are two pathways for certificate completion: residential or hybrid.

 Dual Programs with the Duke School of Medicine